brandonhorst/node-osa/README.md

 ##How Come the OSA Side Isn't Passed a Callback?

 In 0.x, the OSA function was passed a callback that it could call.
 However, as it turns out, Apple's OSA Javascript isn't really designed to work asyncronously.
 Its API calls are syncronous and it does not have functions like `setTimeout`.
 Because of this, a callback seems unnecessary.
 If you do need one for some reason, please open an issue.

-##More Information

-The Javascript OSA API has not yet been finalized by Apple, so anything could change at any time.

-Once Travis upgrades to 10.10, I will see if I can get this working with Travis and Coveralls.

-I'd *love* to discuss any thoughts or new ideas, and I'd be **thrilled** to see any potential applications.
-To get in touch, create an issue or contact me at @brandonhorst.
-Thank you!